Lucretia/ghdl_whiz/README.md

 For T16, `DataWidth` will not be a visible data point for display like with ModelSim in the video.

 In T18, it's not possible for ghdl to run the simulation for 24 hours with `---stop-time=86400secs`

+For T20, to get a visible State signal within the waveform, change from VCD format to GHW.